daattali/beautiful-jekyll/_posts/2019-09-23-change-location-of-esxi-coredump-file.md

 ESXi has three coredump mecanisms to save crash information including a network location, a partition or a file (the topic of this article).

 The coredump file is created by ESXi at boot time.
 The size (function of the memory installed in the host), location and names are defined automatically.
 Sometimes a local datastore is selected and sometimes it is a shared one.
-There are a few reasons why you may want to change the location of the file, including but not limited to:
+There are a few reasons why you may want to change the location of the file, including but not limited to :

 * Is it preventing you from decommissioning a datastore?
 * Are you running out of space on this datastore?